A good mission statement can put you above your competitors. Especially if you have the belief and courage to fulfil the promise you declare.

-As your mission statement should represent what you do, all your content should reflect what you promise in your statement.
+While your mission statement should represent what you do, your content should too.
+It should reflect what you promise in your statement.

-Take my website, Murray Dare where our mission statement is:
+For example, take my website, Murray Dare, our mission statement is:

 ‘To empower people to consistently grow their businesses with effective value-based content marketing’

-From my mission statement you can see what my aim is, clearly.
+Clearly, from my mission statement you can see what my aim is.
 My team and I know from this what we need to do, in terms of producing quality content.

-My clients know what to expect too – and the kind of marketing methods I am likely to explore and suggest to them when they hire me.
+In addition, my clients know what to expect too.
+And the kind of marketing methods I am likely to explore and suggest to them when they hire me.